 There is no doubt that technology has changed the approach of companies on how to conduct business.
 It’s hard to believe that in the past ten years the significance of so many things has changed almost too quickly.

-Here is a quick brief on how the technology is exerting its influence on consumer behavior.
+How the technology is exerting its influence on consumer behavior

 1. Social Media